Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux

 In this study, we present $92$ new numerical models, with $7$ purely chemical and $85$ thermochemical top-heavy double-diffusive simulations of non-magnetic rotating spherical shell convection, combined with previous purely thermal models \citep{mound_2017}.
-In the thermochemical models, we consider the CMB heat flux to be either spatially homogeneous ($49$ models) or heterogeneous ($36$ models) with a pattern derived from seismic tomography (henceforth designated as homogeneous and heterogeneous simulations, respectively), in order to investigate the existence, morphology, strength, and thickness of the RILs.
+In the thermochemical models, we consider the CMB heat flux to be either spatially homogeneous ($49$ models) or heterogeneous ($36$ models) with a pattern derived from seismic tomography (henceforth designated as homogeneous and heterogeneous simulations, respectively).
+Our objective is to explore the double-diffusive fluid dynamics in order to investigate the existence, morphology, strength, and thickness of the RILs.
 We find LEA-driven chemical stratification in both purely chemical and thermochemical homogeneous models.
 This reveals the existence of quasi-stationary stable regions/layers driven by LEA, for the first time, complementing previous work that identified non-stationary chemically stable layers in purely chemical rotating convection \citep{bouffard_2019}.
 In the heterogeneous thermochemical models, we find that LEA below CMB may lead to both local and global stable regions with similar strength and thickness as the RILs.
 However, the RILs in our thermochemical models remain the dominant stable regions near the topmost core in most heterogeneous models for the region of parameter space explored.
 The RILs in our new thermochemical simulations have similar strength and thickness to the previous pure thermal models \citep{mound_2019}.

 This paper is organised as follows.
-The numerical model is briefly described in section \ref{sec:methods}, with the full model equations detailed in the Supplementary Information (SI, \ref{app:SI}).
+The numerical model is briefly described in section \ref{sec:methods}, with the full model equations detailed in Appendix \ref{app:SI}.
 The results are presented in section \ref{sec:results}; we assess the global force balance in our models in section \ref{sec:force_regime}, which relates to the behaviour of stable regions that we analyse in section \ref{sec:stable_region}.
-The results are summarised, and their implications for Earth's core are discussed, in section \ref{sec:conclusions}.
-All simulation diagnostics can be found in supplementary table (see \ref{app:diagnostics}).
+The results are summarised, and their implications for Earth's core are discussed in section \ref{sec:conclusions}.
+All simulation diagnostics can be found in the supplementary table (see Appendix \ref{app:diagnostics}).